 Another important component of supporting health reform was the need to educate and train high quality professionals to deliver health care.
-In 2010, Hallmark Health System continued to operate the Lawrence Memorial/Regis College School of Nursing and Radiography Programs.
-Discounted tuition for low-income nursing students from the Lawrence Memorial/Regis College School of Nursing/ Medical Radiology was offered.
+In 2012, Hallmark Health System continued to operate the Lawrence Memorial/Regis College School of Nursing and Radiography Programs.
 Continuing medical education was offered to physicians, nurses and other health professions, and community members; many of these sessions focused on topics related to the target populations.

 Reducing Health Disparities:

-Hallmark Health System, Inc. is also proud to have been awarded a generous grant from the Massachusetts affiliate of Susan G. Komen for the Cure for the third year in a row.
-“For the Best Health, Remember Breast Health”, is a three-part educational and support program designed to serve diverse women in Burlington, Everett, Malden, Medford, Melrose, North Reading, Reading, Stoneham, Wakefield, Wilmington, Winchester and Woburn.
-The program allowed the staff of Hallmark Health System to educate young women, aged 20 to 39 years about the importance of breast health and breast cancer prevention strategies, provide state of the art training to health care staff at Hallmark Health System's six local mammography sites, and offer navigation services to any woman in the community needing support in scheduling her annual mammogram.
-The program was offered in partnership with other local agencies serving diverse women such as the Malden YWCA Encore Plus program.
-Education programs were offered at WIC sites, the Housing Families Shelter in Revere, Tri-Cap Head Start locations in Malden, Medford, and Stoneham, and Healthy Families.
+Hallmark Health programs that support the needs of the diverse communities in our service area include programs such as “Meet.Mingle.Mammogram”, a multi-part educational, support, and screening program designed to serve diverse women in Burlington, Everett, Malden, Medford, Melrose, North Reading, Reading, Stoneham, Wakefield, Wilmington, Winchester and Woburn.
+This program, formerly funded by the Massachusetts affiliate of Susan G. Komen for the Cure, allows the staff of Hallmark Health to educate young women, aged 20 to 39 years about the importance of breast health and breast cancer prevention strategies, offers navigation services to any woman in the community needing support in scheduling her annual mammogram, and provides special screening events for diverse women.
+The program is offered in partnership with other local agencies such as the Malden YWCA Encore Plus program.

 Improving Chronic Disease Management:

-One of Hallmark Health System’s signature programs, the Senior Citizen’s Outreach Program offers nursing services such as nursing assessments and referrals, blood pressure screenings, and individual health conferences to area residents.
-Education programs are provided on topics ranging from healthy aging to diabetes management.
-The program is staffed daily by a registered nurse specializing in the chronic diseases facing older adults.
+One of Hallmark Health System’s signature programs, the Senior Citizen’s Outreach Program offers nursing services such as nursing assessments and referrals, blood pressure screenings, individual health conferences, and multi-session classes to area residents.
+Education programs are provided on topics ranging from healthy aging, blood pressure and diabetes management to coping with stress.
+The program is staffed by a registered nurse specializing in the chronic diseases facing older adults.

 Promoting Wellness in Vulnerable Populations:

-For the past thirteen years, Hallmark Health System has provided the Healthy Families home-visiting program for first-time parents age 20 and under living in Everett, Malden, Medford, Melrose, North Reading, Reading, Stoneham, and Wakefield.
-Funded by the Children’s Trust Fund and supported by Hallmark Health System, Healthy Families offers free services for participants and their families during pregnancy and until the child turns three.
+For the past fifteen years, Hallmark Health System has provided the Healthy Families home-visiting program for first-time parents age 20 and under living in Everett, Malden, Medford, Melrose, North Reading, Reading, Stoneham, and Wakefield.
+Funded by the Children’s Trust Fund and supported by Hallmark Health, Healthy Families offers free services for participants and their families during pregnancy and until the child turns three.
 Services include home visiting, mentoring, role modeling, prenatal and parenting education, parenting activities and groups for young parents, and connecting families with community services and resources.
 In addition, educational classes such as prenatal classes, infant care, CPR, and First Aid are also provided.
-The Healthy Families program served 94 unduplicated families and had 54 referrals in Fiscal Year 2010.
-Measures for the program impact include, but are not limited to, tracking referrals and enrollment; reducing second pregnancies of enrolled teens; attendance at education and group programs; continued enrollment in high school, college or other education programs; decrease in child abuse and neglect in this population (measured against state data); up-to-date child immunization rates; child development consistent with age for enrolled children; and parents and children having a primary care provider.

 Community Benefits Program Stories or linkages: